mozilla-releng/scriptworker-scripts/docs/scriptworkers-autoscaling.md

 - `max_replicas` and `min_replicas`: set the max and min amount of replicas
 - `avg_task_duration`: average task duration.
 Used in calculations and affects the amount of replicas we spin up.
+- `slo_seconds`: (service level objective)
-- `sla_seconds`: how many seconds we tolerate waiting until we start a pending task.
-For example, with 1 running instance, `sla_seconds` set to 240 and `avg_task_duration` set to 60, we don't spin up new instances until we have more than 4 pending tasks.
+  how many seconds we tolerate waiting until we start a pending task.
+For example, with 1 running instance, `slo_seconds` set to 240 and `avg_task_duration` set to 60, we don't spin up new instances until we have more than 4 pending tasks.
 - `capacity_ratio`: a value between 0 and 1, which tells what portion of the